What can you do when your tests come back negative?

-- Studies have shown that approximately half of women presenting with symptoms and counts of 100-10,000 CFU/mL have bladder infections.
+- Studies have shown that approximately half of women presenting with symptoms and low bacterial counts have bladder infections.

-Is an all-natural essential “sugar “which, coupled with some other lifestyle choices can help to relieve pain and reduce inflammation of the urethral syndrome in several ways by:
+D-Mannose is an all-natural essential sugar which, coupled with some other lifestyle changes can help to relieve pain and reduce inflammation in several ways by:

-- Treating any underlying infection caused by a low level bacterial presence that standard urine culture and sensitivity tests do not pick up.
+- Treating any underlying infection caused by a low level bacterial presence that standard urine culture and sensitivity tests do not detect.
 D-Mannose treats the most common cause of bacterial infection by attaching to E-Coli and flushing it out of the body.

 - Activating M2 macrophages (a form of white blood cell), to clean inflammatory debris and pathogens.

 - Stimulating fibroblasts (connective tissue cells), to produce proteoglycans and collagen.

 - Repairing and reducing scar tissue and reducing pain.

 - Reducing systemic inflammation by cutting down the enzymes that would typically trigger T-Cell flow to the damaged area.

 - Keep well hydrated by drinking plenty of fluids to help flush through the urinary system.

 - Avoid using scented or perfumed products in baths or to clean the genital area.